red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

     match FlowStarted(flow_instance_uid=$uid) as $ref
     match FlowFinished(flow_instance_uid=$ref.flow.uid)

-Internal events can be matched to and generated like system events, but will be processed with priority to any next system event.
+Internal events can be matched to and generated similar to system events, but will be processed with priority to any next system event.
 This allows us to create more advance flows like e.g. a pattern that triggers when an undefined flow is called:

 .. code-block:: colang
     :caption: flows/undefined_flow/main.co